Foods You Must Eat in Crete Greece!

 The climate

-The island has many microclimates (from snow covered mountains to dry sandy beaches), very warm summers & mild winters with lots of rain.
-All these elements are creating a fertile terrain, ideal for growing vegetables, olive & fruit trees of almost any kind but also happy free range animals, like the Cretan goat.
-If you add on top the fresh water springs, then you'll have the full picture.
+All these elements are creating a fertile terrain, ideal for growing vegetables, olive & fruit trees, almost of any kind, but also happy free range animals, like the Cretan goat.

 THE ROOTS

-For more tastes & authentic experiences, follow us in one of our:
+follow us in our:

 Maybe the most iconic recipe on the island and the most easy to make, if you are a rookie in Cretan cuisine.

-You can find Ntakos almost in all Crete's taverns or restaurants very often in different variations.
+You can find Ntakos almost in all Crete's taverns & restaurants very often in different variations.
 The best season to have it is from the beginning of July to late September, where tomatoes are really juicy & tasty.

-The wild greens have very deep roots in the Cretan cooking tradition as the local population realized how good they are for a healthy life but also affordable, as they grow naturally everywhere and the only tricky part is for you to be able to recognize & hand pick them.
-There are dozens of different types of wild green, grown in different seasons, altitudes, terrains & their taste varies from bitter to semi-sweet and everything between.
+They grow naturally everywhere and the only tricky part is for you to be able to recognize them.
+There are dozens of different types of wild greens, grown in different seasons, altitudes, terrains & tastes (from bitter to semi-sweet and everything between).

-The cooking is in total simplicity: steam or boil them in hot water for a few minutes (remember to clean them from any sand or mud beforehand.
+The cooking is in total simplicity: boil them in hot water for a few minutes (remember to clean them from any sand or mud beforehand.
 You might need to remove the root part as well).
-Drain the greens and top with lots of olive oil & fresh lemon juice in a deep dish.

 The best alternative by far to the Greek salad, when tomatoes are not tasty during the winter months, and the ultimate side dish for fish - sea food.